FabriceQuentin/basch_scripting/Readme.md

-Here we just learn to to some script in bash scripting language
+Here we just learn to do some script in bash scripting language